-Here are some of the reasons why Communications Security Establishment was selected as one of Canada's Top Employers for Young People (2017):
+Here are some of the reasons why Communications Security Establishment / CSE was selected as one of Canada's Top Employers for Young People (2017):

 - Communications Security Establishment created a Young Professionals Network to provide support and a collective voice for young employees -- the network hosts a number of events throughout the year including the annual Career Tradeshow, an open-house career expo for employees from across the organization to learn about available training and professional development opportunities

 - Additionally, the Young Professionals Network assisted in the development of a dedicated recruitment strategy for young people and organized the "Take Me With You" program to encourage managers and senior leaders to give junior employees the opportunity to participate in high-level meetings